Although available throughout the year.

 Calcium and Fiber Improve Colon Health and Protect Against Heart Disease

-In addition to its unique essential oils, cinnamon is an excellent source of the trace mineral manganese and a very good source of dietary fiber, iron and calcium.
+Cinnamon is an excellent source of the trace mineral manganese.
+And a very good source of dietary fiber, iron and calcium.

 Both calcium and fiber can bind to bile salts and help remove them from the body.

-In addition, when bile is removed by fiber, the body must break down cholesterol in order to make new bile.
+Also, when bile is removed by fiber, the body must break down cholesterol to make new bile.

 A Traditional Warming Remedy

-In addition to the active components in its essential oils and its nutrient composition, cinnamon has also been valued in energy-based medical systems, such as Traditional Chinese Medicine, for its warming qualities.
+Cinnamon has also been valued in energy-based medical systems.
+Such as traditional Chinese medicine, for its warming qualities.

 Cinnamon is one of the oldest spices known.

-It was so highly treasured that it was considered more precious than gold.
+It was so treasured it was considered more precious than gold.